 For many years, Thailand has been considered a hub for all kinds of international travelers, from backpackers to families.
-These travelers flock to the affordable beauty and fun of Thailand, and the islands off the country’s coasts are the most.
+These travelers flock to the affordable beauty and fun of Thailand, and the islands off the country’s coasts.

 Thailand and the islands off the country’s coasts are the most popular destination of all.